leannedo/the-great-bucket-list/README.md

 and etc.

 ### 6. Streamlining data
-Bored of manually writing mock data without actual BE? https://www.mockapi.io/ comes as a fun tool to use.
-It helps me to mock the API and therefore, make it easier to write asynchronous calls in our application (fetch todos, post new todo, update todo, delete todo, etc).
+Usually, we are getting bored of manually writing mock data without actual Backend.
+That's why https://www.mockapi.io/ comes as a fun tool to use.
+It helps me to mock the API and therefore, make it easier to write asynchronous calls in our application (fetch/post/update/delete todo, etc).
 This way we can ensure that the Backend integration part will become as smooth as possible.

 ### 7. Writing tests